Best iPhones for Seniors in 2025

 To learn more, read our guide to iPhone Assistive Access.

-Which Cellular Provider is Best for iPhones?
+Which Cellular Provider Is Best for iPhones?

-The best cellular provider for iPhones will depend on where you live, your budget and the iPhone model itself.
+The best cellular provider for iPhones will depend on where you live, your budget, and the iPhone model itself.
 The Federal Communications Commission provides a map of 4G LTE and 5G coverage in the U.S. as of Dec.
-31, 2024.3 Navigate the map to your city or town to find out which networks cover your area.
-Most likely, you’ll have coverage for multiple providers, although this may not be the case in more remote areas.
+31, 2024.3

 You should also take into account the cost of the cellular data itself.
 AT&T, for example, ranges from $35 to $40 per month for seniors, while T-Mobile’s senior plans range from $45 to $85 per month.
 Verizon’s plans cost $45 per line per month, but they’re available only to seniors in Florida, unlike the national plans from AT&T and T-Mobile.